 Operational guide and checklist

-We want to provide support to facility operators of sport and leisure facilities to help them plan and prepare for the when activity can resume.
 We have developed an operational checklist that we recommend operators follow to ensure the health and safety of workers and participants is protected.

 Enhanced hygiene measures should be a key plank of measures to create a safe environment, including for example: